Paris Square Marcel Pagnol in France

 Square Marcel Pagnol Paris

-A stone statue of Paul Deroulede who was a French author and politician was also positioned within this square in Paris.
+A stone statue of Paul Deroulede who was a French author and politician was also positioned within this Paris square.
 But after being vandalised, it was decided that a bronze statue should be put in its place, and this was executed by the renowned sculptor Paul Landowski, who is probably most well known for the Christ the Redeemer statue in Rio de Janeiro.

 Unfortunately, this statue was melted down during the Nazi occupation of Paris in World War II, and it was not until 1949 that an exact copy of this bronze statue was put back in place, which is where it remains today, although the base is still made of stone.

-Another feature you can discover at the Square Marcel Pagnol is an ornate water fountain located in the centre with numerous park benches all around the outside circle area, although you will not find any water spurting from this fountain in Paris any longer, as it has been decorated with plants and flowers as a monumental piece of decoration.
+Another feature you can discover at the Paris Square Marcel Pagnol in France is an ornate water fountain located in the centre with numerous park benches all around the outside circle area, although you will not find any water spurting from this Paris fountain any longer, as it has been decorated with plants and flowers as a monumental piece of decoration.

 Also within this square in Paris you can discover sycamore and silver maple trees, weeping mulberry, chestnut and oriental plane trees, along with a table tennis table and a sand pit for the little ones.

-Now when it comes to visiting this square, you will find it located in the 8th Arrondissement and is open from 8am during the weekdays and 9am at weekends, however closing times do vary according to the time of year.
+Now when it comes to the Paris Square Marcel Pagnol in France, you will find it located in the 8th Arrondissement and is open from 8am during the weekdays and 9am at weekends, however closing times do vary according to the time of year.
 Plus we would like to point out that only parts of the Square Marcel Pagnol are accessible to the disabled, as there is even a part that has stone steps leading down to it.

-And for getting here via public transport in Paris you would need the Metro station called the Saint-Augustin stop via line 9, and there are a couple of entrances to the square either via the Rue de Laborde or the Place Henri-Bergson, which is where a Velib station for the bike rental scheme is located.
+And for getting here via Paris public transport you would need the Paris Metro station called the Saint-Augustin stop via line 9, and there are a couple of entrances to the square either via the Rue de Laborde or the Place Henri-Bergson, which is where a Velib station for the bike rental scheme is located.